Sandra Ireland, author.

 My work, both fiction and poetry, has appeared in various publications, such as New Writing Dundee, Dundee Writes and ‘Furies’, an anthology of women’s poetry published by For Book’s Sake.
 I also write fiction for women’s magazines.
 In 2014, I won the Edinburgh International Science Festival Sci-ku competition, and the inaugural Scottish Arts Club Short Story Competition, which was adjudicated by Alexander McCall Smith.
 In 2017, I was delighted to win the Dorothy Dunbar Rose Bowl for Poetry at the Scottish Association of Writers’ Conference.

-More news about my second novel, The Bone Harp coming soon!
+More news about my second novel, Bone Deep coming soon!
 Another darkly Gothic tale set in an old watermill, this book is a contemporary telling of a old Scots legend.
 It asks the question, ‘Is a story ever just a story’?
 My protagonist Lucie is about to find out!